iterative/vscode-dvc/CONTRIBUTING.md

 - Run `yarn setup:venv` from the root of this repo to set up a virtual Python environment for the demo project (in `demo/.env`).

-- Open the `demo/` folder of this repo directly in VS Code.
+- Open the `./demo` project in a VS Code window, for example in the Extension Development Host (see previous section) to test changes to this extension.

 - Pull the project data with the extension (either from the **DVC Tracked** panel in the _File Explorer_ or the **DVC panel** for _Source Control_) or by